 Fundamentally, what we need to fight to the microbes — to move from defense to offence — is to consistently develop new classes of antibiotics: a goal that most policymakers now recognize.
 But taking the job out of the private sector is not under consideration by anyone.
 Instead, policy proposals from the likes of IDSA, the WHO and the European Union amount to begging and bribing the pharmaceutical companies to lift a finger.

-In the US, options under consideration include providing tax credits for critically needed drugs and grants for priority antibiotic development; nationally funded advance-purchase commitments or other ‘promised markets’; ‘transferable priority review vouchers’ that give another product from the company (of the company’s choosing); the right to be expedited through FDA review in return for achieving FDA approval for a priority antibiotic; and offering extended patent life or market exclusivity to 25 or 30 years for new drugs that are considered truly innovative.
+In the US, options under consideration include providing tax credits for critically needed drugs and grants for priority antibiotic development; nationally funded advance-purchase commitments or other ‘promised markets’; ‘transferable priority review vouchers’ that give another product from the company (of the company’s choosing); the right to be expedited through FDA review in return for achieving FDA approval for a priority antibiotic; and offering extended patent life or market exclusivity to twenty-five or thirty years for new drugs that are considered truly innovative.
 The last option has provoked understandable controversy for its threat to generic drug production and the accessibility of cheap antibiotics in the developing world.
 “Wild-card patent extensions” award companies patent extensions on another drug of six months to two years.
 This is the incentive that drug companies say is most likely to get them off their asses, and it has also sparked the most controversy.

 We are still allowing these firms to cherry-pick the products that make the most money for their shareholders, such as Viagra or Lipitor, while through tax bungs, grants or public-private partnerships we pay them to research and develop what makes them millions instead of billions.
 The public bares the risk, but the companies take the profit.
 If these companies were brought into the public sector under the rubric of the National Institutes of Health or a similar stand-alone body, the money made from the profitable drugs could subsidise the research and development of less profitable drugs in turn for allowing more money to be spent on drug research and development.
 Placed in the public sector, barriers to open pharmaceutical research would dissolve, which would accelerate outcomes and limit duplication.